Alibaba and Tencent face end of an era as sales start to shrink

-HONG KONG (BLOOMBERG) - For almost a decade, Alibaba Group Holding and Tencent Holdings embodied China's economic miracle, sustaining a dizzying pace of growth and approaching trillion-dollar valuations with splashy forays into every corner of the internet.
+HONG KONG • For almost a decade, Alibaba Group and Tencent embodied China's economic miracle, sustaining a dizzying pace of growth and approaching trillion-dollar valuations with splashy forays into every corner of the Internet.

-That spectacular run could officially end on Thursday (Aug 4), when the e-commerce powerhouse that Mr Jack Ma founded is expected to record its first-ever decline in quarterly revenue - one of the few major Chinese Internet corporations to do so, ever.
+That spectacular run could officially end today, when Alibaba, the e-commerce powerhouse that Mr Jack Ma founded, is expected to record its first-ever decline in quarterly revenue - one of the few major Chinese Internet corporations to do so, ever.

 Fellow billionaire Pony Ma's Tencent, the social media powerhouse, could follow suit days later.